Co-Founder of GIFT Family Services, LLC

-Gayle knows first-hand that the road to success as a family includes some bumps, twists, turns, and the occasional pothole–some of them wide and deep!
-She believes by addressing conflict, while challenging, can bring families closer as they work towards solutions together.
+Gayle knows first-hand that family life includes some bumps, twists, turns, and the occasional pothole–some of them wide and deep!
+She believes addressing conflict can bring families closer as they work towards solutions together.
 Adoption has brought incredible joy to Gayle and has proven to be the hardest job she has ever loved and would never quit.
 Working with other adopted/foster families brings purpose and deep personal satisfaction to Gayle.

 Presenter, Adoption Summit Experience 2015